 It is never easy when you find out you have been retrenched.
 There are many things going through your mind, with the added stress of finding a new job.
 This can often leave you wondering, what’s next and where do I start?

-This includes providing pathways for you to consider new careers through such tools as Skills Match.
-Skills Match allows you to identify jobs based on existing skills and experience from previous employment.
+This includes providing pathways for you to consider new careers through such tools as Your Career.
+Your Career allows you to identify jobs based on existing skills and experience from previous employment.

 The Redundancy Information Statement is a good place to start.
 It outlines many of your rights and entitlements.